-It has to be noted that the analysis focused on analyzing differences in the mean and vertical gradients of temperature and moisture including differences in the vertical distribution to approximate a potentially realistic spread in the atmospheric segment of L-A coupling strength for Europe.
-The horizontal and temporal distributions were maintained, as the modification factors cannot cover changes in variability which would change the shape of the distributions. though However, differences in the temporal distribution are to be expected in consequence of nonlinear feedback processes, when a change in the mean temperature and moisture occurs, which in turn can also impact the L-A coupling (Hirsch et al., 2014).
-Yet, a prediction of changes in the temporal distribution is complex and beyond what can be done with a perturbation modification factor.
+It has to be noted that the analysis focused on analyzing differences in the mean and vertical gradients of temperature and moisture to approximate a potentially realistic spread in the atmospheric segment of L-A coupling strength for Europe.
+The horizontal and temporal distributions were maintained, as the modification factors cannot cover changes in variability which would change the shape of the distributions.
+However, differences in the temporal distribution are to be expected in consequence of nonlinear feedback processes, when a change in the mean temperature and moisture occurs, which can also impact the L-A coupling (Hirsch et al., 2014).
+Yet, a prediction of changes in the temporal distribution is complex and beyond what can be done with a modification factor.
 This suggests that further investigation is necessary to understand differences in the temporal distribution of temperature and moisture in the atmosphere and link them to L-A coupling to improve the understanding of modification in the coupling under changing climatic conditions.

-35 Summary
+5 Summary